-- Upgrading from BIND 9.16.32, 9.18.6, or any older version may require a manual configuration change.
+- Upgrading from BIND 9.16.32, 9.18.6, 9.19.4, or any older version may require a manual configuration change.
 The following configurations are affected: - type primary zones configured with dnssec-policy but without either allow-update or update-policy, - type secondary zones configured with dnssec-policy.

 In these cases please add inline-signing yes; to the individual zone configuration(s).
 Without applying this change, named will fail to start.
-For more details, see https://kb.isc.org/docs/dnssec-policy-requires-dynamic-dns-or-inline-signing
+For more details, see https://kb.isc.org/docs/dossec-policy-requires-dynamic-dns-or-inline-signing

-- BIND 9.18 does not support dynamic update forwarding (see allow-update-forwarding) in conjuction with zone transfers over TLS (XoT).
-[GL #3512] - According to RFC 8310, Section 8.1, the Subject field MUST NOT be inspected when verifying a remote certificate while establishing a DNS-over-TLS connection.
+- According to RFC 8310, Section 8.1, the Subject field MUST NOT be inspected when verifying a remote certificate while establishing a DNS-over-TLS connection.
 Only subjectAltName must be checked instead.
 Unfortunately, some quite old versions of cryptographic libraries might lack the ability to ignore the Subject field.
 This should have minimal production-use consequences, as most of the production-ready certificates issued by certificate authorities will have subjectAltName set.
 In such cases, the Subject field is ignored.
 Only old platforms are affected by this, e.g. those supplied with OpenSSL versions older than 1.1.1.
-[GL #3163] - rndc has been updated to use the new BIND network manager API.
-As the network manager currently has no support for UNIX-domain sockets, those cannot now be used with rndc.
-This will be addressed in a future release, either by restoring UNIX-domain socket support or by formally declaring them to be obsolete in the control channel.
-[GL #1759] - Sending NOTIFY messages silently fails when the source port specified in the notify-source statement is already in use.
-This can happen e.g. when multiple servers are configured as NOTIFY targets for a zone and some of them are unresponsive.
-This issue can be worked around by not specifying the source port for NOTIFY messages in the notify-source statement; note that source port configuration is already deprecated and will be removed altogether in a future release.
-[GL #4002]
+[GL #3163] - Loading a large number of zones is significantly slower in BIND 9.19.12 than in the previous development releases due to a new data structure being used for storing information about the zones to serve.
+This slowdown is considered to be a bug and will be addressed in a future BIND 9.19.x development release.
+[GL #4006] - A flaw in reworked code responsible for accepting TCP connections may cause a visible performance drop for TCP queries on some platforms, notably FreeBSD.
+This issue will be fixed in a future BIND 9.19.x development release.
+[GL #3985]